scylladb/scylladb/docs/faq.rst

 DESC SCHEMA shows that I am using many materialized views (MVs) when I know I only added Secondary Indexes (SI).
 Why are there MVs in my schema?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As SI is built ontop of MV, you can expect to see MV in your schema.
+As SI is built on top of MV, you can expect to see MV in your schema.
 There is nothing wrong with your system.
 More information on :doc:`Global Secondary Indexes </using-scylla/secondary-indexes>`.

 Using the Java driver SimpleStatements are slow.
 Why does this happen?